How to Determine if a Rectangle is Perfect

 function isRectangleCover(rectangles) {}

-Let's first discuss the "area" aspect.
+Let's first discuss what is meant by the "area" perspective.

 Each element in the rectangles

-array is a quadruple (x1, y1, x2, y2)
+array is a tuple (x1, y1, x2, y2)

 , representing the coordinates of the bottom-left and top-right vertices of a small rectangle.